 Wheeze with other serious symptoms

 Again, it is best to see a doctor immediately if you develop chest pain, cough up blood or have any other alarming symptom.

 Wheeze without breathing difficulty or other serious symptoms

 It is common to have a mild wheeze during a cough, cold, or similar viral infection of the respiratory tract.
-In this situation it is best to see a doctor at some point if the symptoms do not soon clear.
-A recurring wheeze when you have viral respiratory infections may mean that you have asthma.
+In this situation it is best to seek medical advice from a doctor at some point if the symptoms do not soon clear.
+A recurring wheeze when you do not have a viral respiratory infection may mean that you have asthma.

 Are you eligible for a free NHS flu vaccination?